 Sarah Crumrine is the Communications Coordinator at the Minnesota Council of Nonprofits.
 Previously, she was the Special Events Associate at Bridging.
 She got her B.A. in Journalism and Mass Communication with a minor in Social Justice from the University of Minnesota in 2012 and studied global social policy for a semester at the University of Edinburgh.
 Sarah also volunteers with Make-A-Wish Minnesota and Gilda's Club Twin Cities.
 Outside of work, you can find Sarah watching old SNL sketches, attempting to rock at trivia nights, and tearing up at videos of soldiers surprising their kids and/or dogs.
 She's also a huge Harry Potter geek (and proud Hufflepuff), so pretend to be impressed if she ever tells you about her replica Neville Longbottom wand, time turner necklace, or Triwizard Cup lamp.

 Sandra Boone is a Communications Specialist for the Global Programs and Strategy Alliance and International Student and Scholar Services at the University of Minnesota.
 She has previously worked in communications and research roles at the BlueGreen Alliance, the Minnesota Senate, and political campaigns.
-Prior to joining the Board, Sandra was YNPN-TC's Managing Blog Editor for two years, and she coordinated the migration of 350+ blogs when the website was redesigned in 2015.
+Sandra has also served as YNPN-TC's Managing Blog Editor for three years, and she coordinated the migration of 350+ blogs when the website was redesigned in 2015.
 Sandra is a passionate advocate for the slaying of wonk-speak, acronyms, and all other non-user-friendy jargon in nonprofit communications.

 Lindsay Bacher is a Program Developer at the Amherst H. Wilder Foundation, raising funds and building programs that address economic stability and food access.
 Lindsay likes thinking strategically, working efficiently, and singing loudly (alone).
 She has degrees from Hamline University and Yale Divinity School and previously contributed her talents to NARAL Pro-Choice Minnesota and the Science Museum of Minnesota.
 Lindsay will try any new recipe or book once, and enjoys running around lakes with Sam, her black Lab.